Submission of Manuscripts

 Manuscripts submitted for publication in the journal must not be previously published and are not under consideration for publication in any other media.
 All manuscripts are peer-reviewed.
 As a result of the review process, a manuscript may be: 1) accepted without change, 2) recommended for modification and further review, or 3) rejected.

 There is no charge to submit and publish all types of articles in the JCST.
-All articles published in this journal are open access and are freely available to all readers via the official JCST website.
+Articles are fully peer reviewed and if accepted for publication, all articles are made freely available to all readers via the official JCST Website.